DaliaAbdelghani/reading-notes/README.md

 GitHub Pages are public webpages hosted and easily published through GitHub.
 The quickest way to get up and running is by using the Jekyll Theme Chooser to load a pre-made theme.
 You can then modify your GitHub Pages’ content and style remotely via the web or locally on your computer.

 *To create your web site using GitHub, follow the below steps:*
-1. create a new account.
+  1. Create a new account.
   2. Create new repo.
   3. Determine the repo source and theme from settings tab.
   4. Write your code and commit any change under Code tab.

-GitHub provides features such as creating mirrored folders on your device that allows developers to create and update their works then deplying the links on GitHub in a procedure hinted by ACP commands which stands for (git add, git commit and git push) commands.
+GitHub provides features such as creating mirrored folders on your device that allows developers to create and update their works then deploying the links on GitHub in a procedure hinted by ACP commands which stands for (git add, git commit and git push) commands.

 More details are available on [Getting Started with GitHub Pages](https://guides.github.com/features/pages/)